chronicleworks/chronicle-examples/README.md

 make run-manufacturing
 ```

-Now that you have built and have run your Chronicle example.
-The terminal will
+Now that you have built and run your Chronicle example, the terminal will
 prompt you for configuration settings.
-You can just press return to answer with
+You can just press Enter to answer with
 defaults.
 You should then see something like this in your terminal:

 ```bash